- Why Does International TEFL Academy use a British accreditation?

 Where to start?

 Accreditation is a crucial element for any high quality, professional-level TEFL certification, but we understand that it can be challenging to navigate and make sense of the various official bodies and organizations that are often referenced, as well terminology and jargon.
 Here we attempt to explain the complexities of accreditation for TEFL certifications, including the ins and outs of the British educational system, which regulates and maintains standards for many of the most recognized professional level TEFL TESOL courses around the globe.
-Hopefully this will be helpful for you.

 Why we are accredited:

 As a global leader in TEFL TESOL training that certifies more than 5,000 people a year to teach English in over 80 countries worldwide, International TEFL Academy places the highest priority on ensuring that our students receive the very best training and a qualification that is recognized and respected.
 For our Chicago, Costa Rica, Barcelona Spain & Online TEFL courses, we proudly use a brand new modern curriculum written and developed by International TEFL Academy professors and experts in the field of Teaching English as a Foreign Language (TEFL).